allancth/fcm-client/README.md

 # fcm-client
-fcm-client is a Java Swing client that
+fcm-client is a Java Swing client that can be used to connect to an XMPP server.

 ## Pre-requisites
 1. [Apache Maven](http://maven.apache.org/)